AnselmoGPP/Learn_Computer_Science/topics/cryptography.md

 **Historical cryptography** (until 1970s): Art of writing and solving codes.
 It focused exclusively on ensuring secret communication between two parties sharing secret information in advance (key, or "codes").

 **Modern cryptography**: Science about design, analysis, and implementation of mathematical techniques for securing information, systems, and computation against adversarial attack.
 Unlike old cryptography, modern cryptography has formal definitions.
 To get a formal definition of a scheme, we have to define "security", make some asumptions (we assume some problems cannot be solved efficiently), and prove that our scheme satisfies our "security" definition under these assumptions (security proof, instead of design-break-patch cycle).
 Still, it's partly an art (there is room for creativity): new definitions, new schemes, new proof of security, or validating assumptions and designing new primitives to satisfy them.
-Proof of security is a guarantee of security only for a security definition and a set of assumptions (if it's broken, then the definition doesn't correspond to reality or assumption is invalid).
+Proof of security is a guarantee of security only for a security definition and a set of assumptions (if it's broken, then the security definition doesn't correspond to reality or assumption is invalid).

 **Private-key cryptography** (AKA secret-key/shared-key/symmetric-key cryptography): Alice and Bob want to share secret information.
 Both have a shared secret key in advance.
 The sender encrypts a message/plaintext using the key, generating a ciphertext that is sent over a public communication channel.
 The receiver decrypts that ciphertext using the key to recover the original message.
 This is also commonly used for ensuring secrecy for a single user communicating with himself over time.
 This encryption scheme is defined by: